 Description: 15-20 minute warm-up routine with a series of exercises for neuromuscular training, to be done at the beginning of every training session and on game days

-Pros: Clear, Easy-to-Follow, Free, On-field (don’t have to drive to a clinic/facility), Replaces a traditional warm-up, Easy to repeat every year, Sustainable
+Pros: Clear, Easy-to-Follow, Free, On-field or On-Court, Replaces a traditional warm-up, Easy to repeat every year, Sustainable

 Description: 60 minute sessions in group or one-on-one settings for strength and conditioning, typically 2-3 times per week for 6, 8, or 12 weeks